CrowStudio/Escape-The-Werehouse-/INSTALL.md

 	```

 	If it works, you are ready to go!
-	If not, more platform-specific instructions can be found here: https://www.pygame.org/wiki/GettingStarted
+	If not, more platform-specific instructions can be found [HERE](https://www.pygame.org/wiki/GettingStarted)

 To run the game type:
 ```